Day 1 Split | Embark

 After a city tour enjoy time on your own to explore the city, visit City Walls, or take the cable car to the top of the Mount Srđ.
-Return coach transfer is scheduled to be at 18:00 hours or you can return on your own.
+Return coach transfer is scheduled in the evening or you can return on your own.

 Day 5 Elaphiti Islands | National Park Mljet

 After breakfast sail to Mljet National Park, passing by the magnificent shores of the Elaphiti Islands archipelago, to the northwest of Dubrovnik, with swim stops along the way.